dmoka/modern-software-development-with-tdd/projects/init/exercise/ZombiesTDD/ZombiesTDD/README.md

 1. **Quality Status**: Filter products based on their stock's quality (e.g., Available, Damaged, Expired).
 1. **Sorting**:
    - Products can be sorted by one of these:
-	- by name in asceneding order
+	- by name in ascending order
 	- by name in descending order
     - by price in ascending order
 	- by price in descending orde